 This a collection of directions from Anne Mitchell of RootsWeb, and tips from RootsWeb-Help and Freepages-Help mail list members.

-This is the first thing you need to check.
+Most have already been restored, but this is the first thing you need to check.
 Go to

 Change "sitename" to the account name of YOUR site, e.g.